-The holidays tend to bring not just parties and presents and shopping, but an extra dose of stress as well.
+The holidays tend to bring not just parties and presents and shopping, but an extra dose of stress along with it.
 It may seem impossible to catch a breath, much less relax this time of year, but giving yourself time to deal with stress is essential if you want to get any sort of enjoyment out of the holidays.
 It's also essential for maintaining your health, your weight and your sanity.
 These quick tips offer some ideas for avoiding too much stress this holiday season.

 It's tempting to take the gym off your to-do list, but getting in some exercise is one of the best ways to burn off tension, get time to yourself, and boost your energy and mood.
 Keep things simple - Workout at home or plan short workouts at the gym that don't require much time or equipment.
 Give yourself some extra time to lounge in tub or steam room.